jrnelson90/tinderboxpedal/README.md

 ## Enivronment Setup Notes:

+* So far only tested with the Positive Grid Spark 40 Amp
 * So far only tested to run on the latest Raspberry Pi OS 32-bit lite image on Pi Zero W and Pi 4B (https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 * `setupLinux.sh` will install necessary Python, I2C, BT, and GPIO libraries.
 * Add `DisablePlugins = pnat` to `/etc/bluetooth/main.conf` post setup install to ensure proper BT pairing.